The 30-second version

 Make this your child's testing year

-Cusp's 20-day GT Vanguard Prep is free for the first 5 days.
-NNAT figural matrices, CogAT verbal/quantitative items, Iowa-style passages, all narrated in a teacher's voice.
+Cusp's GT Vanguard Prep is free for the first sprint.
+NNAT figural matrices, CogAT verbal/quantitative items, Iowa-style passages, all narrated in a teacher's voice — 3-day, 5-day, or 1-week sprints.

 Start free trial →